xaviermoyaguixe/fasttrack-quiz/README.md

 # FastTrackQuiz - Quiz API & CLI

 The task is to build a super simple quiz with a few questions and a few alternatives for each question.
 Each with one correct answer.
-***So, I keep it simple and focus on clarity, correctness, and maintainability to not overengineer a simple quiz test***.

 > **Note:**
 > If you use Docker Compose, you don't need Go installed on your machine.